Join the Lab!

 UC undergrads interested in gaining research experience

-** We are currently recruiting volunteers to help with animal care and social experiments in the lab ** If you’d like to get research experience or help with animal care, please see this page with our current opportunities.
+** We are not currently recruiting undergrads, please check back in Fall 2025 for updates ** If you’d like to get research experience or help with animal care, please see this page with our current opportunities.

-The field crew is currently filled, but we will be recruiting again later in 2024 and 2025.
+The field crew is currently filled, but we will likely be recruiting again fall 2025.
 Please visit this page for more information.

 Grad students

-**I am not recruiting new students for 2024-2026.
-More information on the department and grad program is here.
+** I may be recruiting 1-2 new students to start in Fall 2026 ** More information on the department and grad program is here.
 General advice on applying to ecology/evolutionary biology grad programs can be found here.
 The deadline to apply to UC is 01-Jan.
 Students interested in working with me are HIGHLY ENCOURAGED to contact me prior to applying to the program (more information here).

 General advice on contacting potential advisors: